fastrgv/Interval-RPN-Calculator/intRpn/README.md

 For those familiar with the HP RPN calculators, the number entry here differs.
 To enter scientific notation you simply type the number as you would normally, eg "1.3e5" or "1.3e-6" followed by the (enter)-key.
 The (n)-key will negate the value at the stack top.

 The allowed binary operators are {plus,minus,times,divide,pow}.
 These are invoked with the usual keyboard keys.

+### Memory Function (mk/Mk, k=1..9):

+Enter a number, then type m3 + (enter), to store it in memory #3 location.
+This will pop it off the stack.

+Recall it by typing M3 + (enter);  this puts it on top of stack, while retaining it in memory location #3.

+Enhancements to user-friendliness will be coming soon!

 #### Example output [ ln(1.3e-6) ]:
 1.3e-6